 We are not going to enter in the psychological details for this memory enhancement rule.
 The thing that you need to know is that repeating a negative phrase about your memory abilities will only make it worse.

-If you don’t feel proud about your recalling skills, it’s OK.
+If you don’t feel proud of your recalling skills, it’s OK.
 You will improve and feel more confident with the time.
 Just avoid those negative tags.

 These three rules can make a huge difference in your memory skills.
 Everybody can apply this set of rules.
 You don’t have to wait to get older in order to use them.